CIVIL RULE 18: SMALL CLAIMS ACTIONS

 F. DISMISSAL FOR FAILURE TO APPEAR AT HEARING

-A small claims action may be filed in the Downtown Superior Courthouse if the defendant resides at a Campbell, Los Gatos, Milpitas, Monte Sereno, San Jose, Santa Clara, or Saratoga address; or the action concerns a contract entered into or to be performed in any of those cities; or the action concerns an injury or damage that occurred in any of those cities.
+All small claims actions must be filed and will be heard in the Downtown Superior Courthouse, if the defendant resides in Santa Clara County or the action concerns a contract entered into or to be performed in Santa Clara County or the action concerns an injury or damage that occurred in Santa Clara County.

 (1) DIRECT FILING